 The first type is widely prevalent in India-Pakistan-Bangladesh subcontinent.
-Parents who want to wed off their daughters must meet the demands of groom’s family; otherwise the chances of solemnizing the marriage might be jeopardized.
-Sometimes, the girl’s family voluntarily offers huge gifts and abundant money to a well qualified groom in order to knot the matrimonial ties for a better future for their daughters.
+Parents who want to ward off their daughters must meet the demands of the groom’s family; otherwise, the chances of solemnizing the marriage might be jeopardized.
+Sometimes, the girl’s family voluntarily offers huge gifts and abundant money to a well-qualified groom in order to knot the matrimonial ties for a better future for their daughters.

-Obviously, in either case the groom is being paid to accept the bride as his wife.
-It is a kind of business deal where the groom is making promises to provide the girl a home and a safe heaven if he or his family is given adequate monetary rewards.
+Obviously, in either case, the groom is being paid to accept the bride as his wife.
+It is a kind of business deal where the groom is making promises to provide the girl home and a safe haven if he or his family is given adequate monetary rewards.

 Why is this happening?
 What are the practical ways to stop it?

 It is happening in the Muslim communities because of the unjust status that is accorded to women.
 No matter what we say from the pulpit and in our sermons, the fact is that women are not considered equal.
 They are often considered a stigma, a source of shame and most of the time strangers in their own homes because they have to leave their home one day.
 The sooner they are married off, the more relieved the family feels.
 How many a time you would hear the expression at the time of the wedding: “Alhamdulillah, a great burden is over.”